Novan1ty/Rune/README.md

 - - -

+## Updates

-## ***Update ~ May 2, 2021***
+- ### May 2, 2021
-The Recreation of JSON as a Database in Python has been cancelled; Characters Feature has been cancelled.
+    - The Recreation of JSON as a Database in Python has been cancelled; Characters Feature has been cancelled.

-## ***Update ~ May 7, 2021***
+- ### May 7, 2021
-The Recreation of JSON as a Database in Python has been recontinued, and the reasons are:
+    - The Recreation of JSON as a Database in Python has been recontinued, and the reasons are:
-* I've researched more and deep into the vast of internet.
+        - I've researched more and deep into the vast of internet.
-* I figured out and found more tricks to make this as simple like Javascript.
+        - I figured out and found more tricks to make this as simple like Javascript.
-* Started to study more about Classic Python.
+        - Started to study more about Classic Python.

-## ***Update ~ June 12, 2021***
+- ### June 12, 2021
-Rune is now finished, i still might update Rune, but for now i got to go finish my other projects.
+    - Rune is now finished, i still might update Rune, but for now i got to go finish my other projects.